-Christopher Pike: Do you know what a pain you are?
+Christopher Pike: [to Kirk] Do you know what a pain you are?
 You think the rules don't apply to you.
 There's greatness in you, but there's not an ounce of humility.
 You think that you can't make mistakes, but there's going to come a moment when you realize you're wrong about that, and you're going to get yourself and everyone under your command killed.

 Khan: You are a pawn, Kirk.
 You can't even guarantee the safety of your own crew.
 Now, shall we begin?